Hikes in Sierra National Forest

 The park has numerous campgrounds, hiking trails, and other opportunities for outdoor recreation.
 Explore the outings listed below, or visit the Sierra National Forest Recreation Page for more inspiration, and to find a conditions report for the campgrounds, trailheads, and other sites.
 When the national parks get slammed with visitors, Sierra National Forest still offers solitude.

 Closure Notice: The Nelder Grove area of Sierra National Forest was closed because of the Railroad Fire in the fall of 2017.
-Check the status of the area before visiting.
+Some areas remain closed.
+Check the status before visiting.

 Sierra National Forest Hiking